JKKdev/LiaAnalyzer/README.md

 	while(Thread.activeCount()>0);
 }
 ```
-- add "static Analyzer analyzer;" as a global variable in MyBot
+- add "public static Analyzer analyzer;" as a global variable in MyBot

 Use case:
 - analyzer.push(VariableNameAsDisplayedInDebugger, Variable);
 - analyzer.push("Comment", "Enemy base reached!");
 - analyzer.push("Unit" + unit.id + ": ", "Resource Spotted");

+Within MyBot package from any other class:
+- MyBot.analyzer.push("Unit" + unit.id + ": ", "Resource Spotted");

 	If variable is parsable to text the value will be displayed in analyzer.